awps/smk-sidebar-generator/README.md

 ```php
 [smk_sidebar name="Sidebar Name"]
 ```
+##Known bugs
+* User cannot delete a just created sidebar.
+To do thsi it should reload the page.(Hope to fix this soon)

 ##Changelog
+**v1.0.2 - May 08, 2013**
+* Fix: Do some checks before adding a new sidebar.
+* Display the right message when the user can not delete a sidebar.

 **v1.0.1 - Apr 26, 2013**
 * Fix: User get warnings if sidebars were not created yet.